Upper-year applicants TRU Faculty of Law

 All supporting documents (transcripts and reference letters) must be received by email or post-marked no later than July 15.
 Your application must include the following materials:

-• Your completed application through EPBC (Your resume and statement letter will be uploaded).
+• Your completed application through EPBC (Your resume and statement letter will be uploaded, and you must indicate your LSAC ID number so that we can access your LSAT score).

 • One copy of certified transcripts from all post-secondary educational institutions attended, (mailed or emailed directly from your post-secondary institutions);